How to Find Detox in Oregon

 This means that for those with private insurance, and those without, there are a variety of options.
 They usually break down into two major categories: State-Funded Rehab and Private Rehab.

-State-Funded Rehab vs. Private Rehab
+State-Funded Rehab & Private Rehab in Oregon

 Private facilities are the best option for those with private health insurance because they offer more amenities and treatment programs.
 Private insurance plans typically cover the majority of the cost of addiction treatment.
 Patients without health insurance often receive treatment in state-funded facilities.